marcioos/bgg-client/README.md

 }
 ```

 `SearchOutput` contains a list of `SearchItem` which have a limited amount of information regarding each game.
-See [SearchItem.java](src/main/java/com/github/marcioos/bggclient/search/domain/SearchItem.java)

 ### Fetch
 `BGG.fetch` returns objects with more detailed information regarding fetched items.